retropieuser555/RetroPie-Docs/docs/Nintendo-64.md

 You can choose between the RICE, glesN64 and GLideN64 video plugin from the [runcommand](Runcommand.md) menu- you may have to test out each one to see which works best- but you can also check the compatibility list below.

-Note that you need a Raspberry Pi 2 if you want any decent N64 performance and even then it is hit and miss.
+Note that with the Raspberry Pi 2/3 N64 performance is hit and miss.

+With Raspberry Pi 4 performance is higher but still not 100%.

 ## ROMS
 Accepted File Extensions: **.z64 .n64 .v64 .zip**

-**Note:** the lr-mupen64plus retroarch core can directly load compressed zip files.
+**Note:** the lr-mupen64plus-next or lr-mupen64plus retroarch cores can directly load compressed zip files.

 Place your Nintendo 64 ROMs in
 ```